talzahr/evoalert/README.md

 ## TO DO

--A open license audio file
+- A open license audio file
--User-customizable colors
+- User-customizable colors
--Maybe a install and config script for the important options -More ANSI escape sequences, because they're great -Main loop in its own subshell so the user can input keys while it runs and change settings realtime
+- Maybe a install and config script for the important options
+- More ANSI escape sequences, because they're great
+- Main loop in its own subshell so the user can input keys while it runs and change settings realtime

 Simple script so didn't add too much.
-Just fun to do.
+Just fun to do. :D